 Civilian employees serve a vital role in supporting the Army mission.
 They provide the skills that are not readily available in the military, but crucial to support military operations.
 The Army integrates the talents and skills of its military and civilian members to form a Total Army.

-About the Position: The U. S. Army Research Institute of Environmental Medicine (USARIEM) is participating in an alternative personnel system known as the Personnel Demonstration Project.
-The pay-band DE-02 incorporates the GS-05 step 1 to GS-08 step 10 grade level equivalents.
+The U. S. Army Research Institute of Environmental Medicine (USARIEM) is participating in an alternative personnel system known as the Personnel Demonstration Project.
+The pay-band DE-03 incorporates the GS-09 step 1 to GS-11 step 10 grade level equivalents.
 In keeping with the Demonstration pay fixing policies, employees already earning a salary that falls within the pay-band, or equivalent, will not receive a pay increase (promotion) upon being placed in this position.
 Future pay increases within the pay-band will be through the pay for performance management system.

 This is a contingent (TERM) appointment, NTE 2 years.
 Individuals selected for this term position may be eligible for conversion to career-conditional appointment at a later date.
 To be converted, the employee must (1) have been selected for the contingent position under competitive procedures, (2) must have served 2 years of substantially continuous service in the contingent appointment, (3) be selected under merit promotion procedures for the permanent position, and (4) have a current rating of "B" or better.